 Data shared in this submission were collected through an online survey made available to Canadians living with diabetic retinopathy (DR) or diabetic macular edema (DME) during the first months of 2020.
-Shared across networks associated with the submitting organizations, the survey is part of a larger research project titled VIEW DR/DME (Valuation and Interpretation of Experiences with DR/DME) that received ethics approval from Advarra, one of the largest independent providers of institutional review board (IRB) services in Canada.
+Shared across networks

 The intent of the survey was to learn more about the lived experiences of Canadians living with DR and DME.
-The goal was not to learn more about experiences of faricimab or any other specific treatment (though we did gather data and insights related to experiences of injections in general).
+While the goal was not to learn more about experiences of any specific treatment we did gather data and insights related to experiences of injections in general.
+We asked respondents to indicate which anti-VEGF they may have received.
+Since this survey was completed in early 2020, it is assumed that those that indicated using aflibercept (Eylea), received aflibercept (2mg) and not the drug under review aflibercept (8mg).